Alexi Casilla: Baltimore Orioles

-On November 2, 2012 he was picked up off waivers by the Baltimore Orioles.
+On November 2, 2012, Casilla was claimed off waivers by the Baltimore Orioles.
 On November 30, Casilla signed a one-year, $1.7 million deal with a club option for 2014 to avoid arbitration with Baltimore.

 Casilla made the Opening Day roster with the Orioles in 2013.
-After Brian Roberts went down with an injury 3 games into the season, Casilla entered a platoon with Ryan Flaherty at second base.
-Through June, Casilla was hitting .222 with 8 RBI and 10 R. When Roberts returned on June 30, Casilla's playing time drastically diminished, leading to only 4 appearances in all of July, and 20 appearances after June despite being healthy.
-In 62 games (31 starts) in 2013, Casilla hit .214 with 1 HR, 10 RBI and 15 R. He did not make an error in 170 chances in the field, with 169 of those being at second base.
+After Brian Roberts went down with an injury three games into the season, Casilla entered a platoon with Ryan Flaherty at second base.
+Through June, Casilla was hitting .222 with 8 RBI and 10 runs scored.
+When Roberts returned on June 30, Casilla's playing time drastically diminished, leading to only four appearances in all of July, and 20 appearances after June despite being healthy.
+In 62 games (31 starts) in 2013, Casilla hit .214 with a home run, 10 RBI and 15 runs scored.
+He did not make an error in 170 chances in the field, with 169 of those being at second base.

 On November 4, Casilla had his $3 million club option declined, and was instead paid the $200,000 buyout, becoming a free agent.

-In January 2014 he signed with Orioles again and by April 17 of the same year was replaced by Jonathan Schoop due to his strained hamstring.
+On January 10, 2014, Casilla re-signed with the Orioles on a minor league contract.
+By April 17, he was replaced by Jonathan Schoop due to his strained hamstring.